-Education as a subject
+Education as an Arts subject

-If you are interested in education, but not necessarily wanting to teach, you can study Education as a major within a Bachelor of Arts (BA) degree or take courses to complement your other study.
-The BA pathway takes a critical approach to the subject of Education, blending it with core disciplines such as psychology, philosophy, sociology and history.
-Courses cover theory and research across a wide variety of areas ranging from child and adolescent development to treaty politics in education.
+If you are interested in education, but are not necessarily sure you want to teach, you can study Education as a major within a Bachelor of Arts (BA) degree or take courses to complement your other study.
+The BA pathway takes a critical approach to the subject of Education, blending it with core disciplines such as Psychology, Philosophy, Sociology and History.
+Courses cover theory and research across a wide variety of areas ranging from child and adolescent development to Treaty politics in education.

-Programme options Full- Part-time Points Location Entry criteria 1 Start date Indicative e annual fee2 Programme options time Part-time per degree LOCALION Entry criteria Startuate Domestic International Bachelor of Arts - Education major 3 Years Part-time study options available 360 City Undergraduate entry.
-Refer to Faculty of Arts 26 Feb 2018 \$5,882- \$6,784 \$27,592
+Programme options Full- Part-time Points Location Entry criteria 1 Start date Indicative e annual fee2 Programme options time Part-time per degree LOCATION Entry criteria Startuate Domestic International Bachelor of Arts - Education major 3 Years Part-time study options available 360 City Undergraduate entry (Refer to Faculty of Arts.)
+4 March 2019 \$6000- \$6920 \$28,696- \$33,688